 The Caledonian Hotel is somewhat of an institution in Edinburgh, standing proudly on the junction of Princes Street and Lothian Road.
-Not only does the hotel itself impress, but the in- house restaurants are also very well regarded in the city and Catherine from The Luxury Editor went along recently to try out their Saturday lunch menu.
+Not only does the hotel itself impress, but the in-house restaurants are also very well regarded in the city and Catherine from The Luxury Editor went along recently to try out their Saturday lunch menu.

 Background & Concept

-The Pompadour by Galvin has been open since 2012 and is the Caledonian’s prize culinary offering.
+The Pompadour has been open since 2012 and is the Caledonian’s prize culinary offering.
 Created by the two Galvin brothers, Chris and Jeff, The Pompadour offers world-class food, inspired by the brothers’ French cuisine background, using fresh and seasonal ingredients.
 The restaurant’s reputation proceeds itself, and having heard nothing but good things from those who had previously visited, I was very excited to sample what was on offer.

 After ascending the grand and curving staircase, we turn to our right and receive a formal but friendly greeting at a reception desk.
-Our coats are promptly swept away and we are shown to our table near the middle of the room, but still with an impressive (and undoubtedly unrivalled) view of St Cuthbert’s Church and Edinburgh castle beyond.
+Our coats are promptly swept away and we are shown to our table near the middle of the room, but still with an impressive (and undoubtedly unrivalled) view of St Cuthbert’s Church and Edinburgh Castle beyond.
 Despite it being a very grey day, the outlook from the restaurant is stunning.

 The tables were set perfectly with all the flourishes expected of such a restaurant: crisp white linen tablecloths, polished silver cutlery, and smart staff who were attentive but not obtrusive (my wine and water glasses were never empty).

 As you walk into the dining room you are immediately aware of the grand, but at the same time subtle, decor.
 The walls, a shade of eggshell blue, have panels that are hand-painted with intricate almost oriental designs.
 There are crystal chandeliers that don’t hang too low, and plush carpets that feel freshly laid underfoot but are neutral in colour.
 The wall lights are decorative gold branches but with classic shades.
-The dinning room is incredibly beautiful but simultaneously understated.
+The dining room is incredibly beautiful but simultaneously understated.
 My favourite feature was the unique arched windows on two sides of the room, a clue as to the building’s heritage and former purpose.

 The atmosphere in the restaurant was somewhat subdued, despite the more contemporary music playing.
-For me lunch is more of a social meal and I would appreciate a buzzier atmosphere.
-Bear in mind however, the restaurant was not full, and the one day they open for lunch has just been moved to Saturday from Friday.
+For me, lunch is more of a social meal and I would appreciate a buzzier atmosphere.
+Bear in mind, however, the restaurant was not full, and the one day they open for lunch has just been moved to Saturday from Friday.

 The Menu & Food

 There are 2 different lunch menus on offer; the 3-course lunch menu and the 5-course taster menu.
 We opted for the 3-course lunch (due to my dietary necessities), but both claim to offer the ‘best Scottish ingredients that change with the season.’
 The Pompadour can also cater to food intolerances and dietary requirements as requested.
 As a part-time vegetarian (who eats poultry and seafood), the 3-course menu had enough choice.
-It’s good to note that there were no full vegetarian options on the lunch menu, and so an alternative vegetarian menu would need to be requested (something they are easily able to do).
+It’s good to note that there were no full vegetarian options on the lunch menu, so an alternative vegetarian menu would need to be requested (something they are easily able to do).

 In the end, I chose to put myself out of my comfort zone for the starter and opted for the Saffron braised squid with butterbeans & sea herbs; followed by the Corn-fed chicken breast with olive oil panisse, carrot puree & sauce niçoise (much more within my comfort zone); and to finish, the Salted Valhrona dulce chocolate crèmeux with prune and rum ice cream.
 My companion, who wasn’t as limited by dietary requirements, chose Pork cheek with crackling, pickled cabbage and Shitake dashi to start; followed by the Haunch and faggot of venison with wild mushrooms, pommes Anna, red cabbage and calcots; and finally, Apple Tarte Tatin with vanilla ice cream to finish.

 The Sommelier was most helpful in aiding us with wine choice, offering friendly advice: for me a Pouilly-Fume to complement my squid, for my companion a Gigondas to go with the venison.
-Most helpfully, many of the wines are sold by the glass or by the half bottle.
+Most helpful, many of the wines are sold by the glass or by the half bottle.
 This suited us down to the ground as we had chosen such different food options.

 We started with an amuse bouche (caviar on a blini with crème fresh) which was delicate and a hint at what was to follow.